willchenko7/ai-critical-thinking/README.md

 Result = "Expand B: B(x - y - z) = A --> Bx - Bz - By = A"
 ```
 <div align="center"><b>Correct result!</b></div>

+## Next Steps:
+1. Once a problem is solved, what is the best way  to incorporate it into the training data?
+Will just the one example be enough?
+If not, how to generate more examples similar to the original?

+2. How to let the model continue expanding it's current knowledge?

+3. Incorporate english text in the training data

+Ultimately, the goal would be for this model to continue expanding its current knowledge state and solve challenging problems in the realm of science and engineering.